User of the Website is any natural person who displays the Website in a web browser (“You”).

 In case of contact with the business through e-mail, regular mail or telephone, personal data is processed only for the purpose of communication in the case in which you contact us.
 The legal basis is the legally justified interest of the administrator in conducting correspondence addressed to him/her (Article 6(f) GDPR).

-The sending of the newsletter by the Foundation by e-mail is based on your consent, which you can provide at the time of subscribing to it (Article 6(a) of the GDPR).
+The sending of the newsletter by the business by e-mail is based on your consent, which you can provide at the time of subscribing to it (Article 6(a) of the GDPR).

 Your personal data will be shared only with authorized people, including employees of the business.
 It may also be disclosed to external entities such as accounting services providers or IT service providers.